lynnfaraday/aresmush.com/_root/tutorials/config/date.md

 ---
-title: Configuring the date and time formats.
+title: Configuring the Date and Time Formats
+layout: page
 tags:
 - config
 ---
-# Configuring the Date and Time Formats

 The game shows dates and times in various places.
 You can configure how these are shown.